tagmeh/ClockPy/README.md

 https://github.com/dwalker0044/KivyDigitalClock

 -- Credits to Marvel Heroes for the OGG sound files. (can someone check the legality on this for me? :/ It's a free game, and the files are readily available in the DL.
-I guess if this is an issue I'll just say to download the game and get the files yourself if you want those specific characters.)
+I guess if this is an issue I'll just say to download the game and get the files yourself if you want those specific characters.) -- Welp, that game is dead.
+I'll upload the files elsewhere if I need to.

 -- Credits to Soundbible for default alarm sounds - http://soundbible.com/tags-alarm-clock.html